maxhuettner/flinke2c/Readme.md

 # FlinkE2C Artifact (EDBT 2026)

-This repository bundles all software artifacts accompanying the EDBT 2026 submission on FlinkE2C.
+This repository bundles all software artifacts accompanying the EDBT 2026 submission on FlinkE2C and CEPless.
 Each subproject keeps its own build instructions and documentation—start with the individual READMEs referenced below.

 ## Repository Layout